 Prof John Loughlin

-Research Fellow, Member,of the Las Casas Institute
+Senior Research Fellow, Member of the Las Casas Institute

-In 2009, he received an Honorary Doctorate from the University of Umeå, Sweden in recognition of his research on European politics.
-In 2010, the French Government appointed him Officier des Palmes Académiques (equivalent to the OBE) in recognition of his contributions to French language and culture and research on European politics.
+Professor Loughlin is a Fellow of the Academy of Social Sciences (AcSS) and a Fellow of the Learned Society of Wales.
+In 2009 he received an Honorary Doctorate from Umeå University, Sweden, in recognition of his research on European politics.
+In 2010 he was appointed Officier des Palmes Académiques by the French Government for his contributions to French language and culture and to research on European politics.

 Publications